I Want To Close My Business and Walk Away

 Insolvent Business

-On the other hand, if your company is insolvent, it means that it cannot pay its debts when they are due.
+If your company is insolvent, it cannot pay its debts when they are due.

 In a CVL, the insolvency practitioner will notify the creditors of the company’s situation and invite them to make their claims.